 What we don’t: Annoying toggles.

 We love what Outdoor Research has done with the Foray: a do-it-all rain jacket that can even work as a lightweight shell for spring skiing.
-The OR Foray is a direct competitor to the popular Marmot Minimalist, sharing the same Gore-Tex waterproof laminate and soft touch interior.
+The OR Foray is a direct competitor to the popular Marmot Minimalist, sharing the same Gore-Tex waterproof laminate and smooth interior.

 Ditching the flap over the main zipper is an appreciated upgrade, but the truly unique feature on the Foray is its full-length side zips, which extend the standard pit zips all the way to the bottom hem.
 When fully unzipped, this creates a poncho-like opening for awesome venting on the trail—a great way to dump excess heat while still retaining a mostly waterproof coverage.
 We like the large hood and how well it cinches down, but aren’t crazy about the single drawcord toggle on the back of the hood.
 It’s difficult to pinch, making loosening the hood a pain.